matsakelarsson/nationalparksguiden/README.md

 ## License

-This project is open source and available under the MIT License.
+This project is open source and available under the [MIT License](LICENSE).

+The MIT License is a permissive license that allows others to:
+- Use your code commercially
+- Modify and distribute your code
+- Use it privately
+- Sublicense your code

+The only requirement is that the license and copyright notice are included in all copies.